 La Taverna dei Fori Imperiali

 €€ | Casual | Outdoor Seating | Kids | 👣 from the Roman Forum

 Just a short walk from the Colosseum is the charming Monti neighborhood.
 And this is where you’ll find La Taverna dei Fori Imperiali.
 Celebrities including Al Pacino, Dustin Hoffman, and Bruce Springsteen have all dined here and can agree this is one of the best restaurants near the Colosseum.

 The wide choice of pasta dishes here include fettucine alla carbonara, bucatini alla amatriciana, fettuccine al ragù, and cacio e pepe made with black truffle.

 Carnivores will be pleased with the range of secondi which includes beef filet stuffed with prosciutto and topped with Parmigiano cheese, chicken breast with almonds in a lemon sauce, and veal with gorgonzola, Marsala wine, and hazelnuts.

 Address: Via della Madonna dei Monti 9 | Phone: +39 06 679 8643 | Price: €€ | Hours: 12.30p.m.-3p.m.
 7:30p.m.-10:30 p.m., Closed Tuesday

 For a truly luxury experience, head to Aroma Restaurant, situated on the rooftop of the five-star Palazzo Manfredi Hotel.
-As well as a spectacular view of the Colosseum (which is just meters away) guests can enjoy fine dining courtesy of chef Giuseppe di Iorio.
+Its location gives it a spectacular view of the Colosseum (which is just meters away) guests can enjoy fine dining courtesy of chef Giuseppe di Iorio.
 One of the best Michelin Star restaurants in Rome, the menu here focuses on traditional Italian cooking.